bomeans/bomeans_sdk_bin/Linux/README.md

 * `option`: key option id of the target key state(option).
 Set to nil for non-AC type of remote.

 ##### output
-* 0(`ConstValue.BIROK`) if succeeded, or error code if failed
+* 0(`BIRError::BIRNoError` / `BIRError::BIROK`) if succeeded, or error code if failed.
+The actual error code retruned depends on the user implementation of `BIRIRBlaster`.

 ##### remark
-* for AC remote, option id set to nil will set the option to the next available option of the key.
+* for AC remote, option id set to empty(`""`) will set the option to the next available option of the key.
 For temperature key (`IR_ACKEY_TEMP`), option can be set to "UP" or "DOWN" to automatically move to the next temperature up or down respectively.

 ##### availability
 | <sub>TV-like</sub> | <sub>TV-Like Universal</sub> | <sub>AC</sub> | <sub>AC Universal</sub>